rubyfu/RubyFu/module_0x3__network_kungfu/ruby_socket.md

 ### TCP Server

-We can represent an absolute TCP server.
+Here we'll represent an absolute TCP server.
 This server will access connect from one client and send a message to it once connected then close the client and server connection
 ```ruby
 require 'socket'